About CMU Crowdfunding

 By submitting the application, the Project Leader(s) agree(s) to the following:

-- Attend an orientation session with your Project team to receive materials, tools and timetable.
+Attend an orientation session with the Project team to receive materials, tools and timetable.

-- Develop a social media plan with an email list of at least 100 individuals (per team member) prior to the launch of the Project.
+Develop a social media and marketing plan prior to the launch of the Project.

 Who are the students or organizations associated with the projects on the CMU Crowdfunding site?